carichte/atlasccd/README.md

 # atlasccd
-funktions to open and visualize images from agilents atlas ccd based on fabio and pyqtgraph
+functions to open and visualize images from agilents atlas ccd based on fabio and pyqtgraph